 The student will write a 1,250-1,500 word research-based paper in current APA format that focuses on a unique challenge and/or aspect of UAS.
 At least 5 scholarly sources from within the last 7 years must be referenced.

-Each quiz will cover the Reading & Study material for the assigned module/week.
-Each quiz will be open-book/open-notes, contain 25 multiple-choice, true/false, and short answer questions, and have a 1-hour time limit.
+Each quiz will cover the Learn material for the assigned Module: Week.
+Each quiz will be open-book/open-notes, contain various questions, and have a 1-hour time limit.
+(CLO: A, B, D, E, F, G)